-This recipe, which Fuzz loved because it had 4 eggs to crack, is from one of my favorite cookbooks “Classic Home Desserts” by Richard Sax.
-It’s a simple but informative book with great recipes, a friendly laid back tone, and a bit of history on some classic dessert favorites.
+Fuzz loved “Whipped Cream Pound Cake” because it had 4 eggs to crack!
+It’s from one of my favorite cookbooks “Classic Home Desserts” by Richard Sax, a simple but informative book with great recipes, a friendly laid back tone, and a bit of history on some classic dessert favorites.

-This particular recipe was given to Richard Sax by his friend Jan Bayrock, and he cites it as having a unique and less dense texture than the standard pound cake.
-He also points out that it has half the fat of most pound cake recipes.
+The recipe was given to Richard Sax by his friend Jan Bayrock, and he cites it as having a unique and less dense texture than the standard pound cake.
+He also points out that whipped cream pound cake has almost half the fat of most pound cake recipes.
 In fact, it has no butter at all.
 All of the fat comes from 1 cup heavy cream.

 I ran the nutrition stats through Mastercook and came up with 7 fat grams per slice.
 Fuzz enjoyed hers for dessert (with strawberries and more whipped cream), Todd will have a piece later, and the rest will probably go into some sort of trifle.
 All in all, it was a good use of a fifty cent pint of cream and got a recipe I’d been interesting in baking out of my system.